-The Board annually approves the funding for the Plan, which has a minimum funding requirement of the actuarially-determined annual required contribution ("ARC") to achieve full funding status on or before December 31, 2033.
-The District OPEB contributions were \$28.4 million and \$74.7 million in 2017 and 2016, respectively.
-Certain wholesale customers under the 2002 Contracts have pursued legal action related to their objection of the inclusion in rates of additional collections of previously incurred OPEB costs.
-Since the arbitration filing in May 2016, collections from these customers have been held in separate accounts and have not been transferred to the Trust, pending the outcome of the legal action.
-The revenue collections for the catch-up OPEB funding from these customers, which have not yet been transferred to the Plan, were \$3.5 million and \$1.6 million as of December 31, 2017 and 2016, respectively.
+The Board annually approves the funding for the Plan, which has a minimum funding requirement of the actuariallydetermined annual required contribution to achieve full funding status on or before December 31, 2033.
+The District OPEB contributions were \$56.7 million and \$28.4 million in 2018 and 2017, respectively.
+The 2018 contributions were higher due to additional contributions for service for prior years.
+Certain wholesale customers under the 2002 Contracts objected to the inclusion in rates of additional collections of previously incurred OPEB costs.
+An arbitration panel ruled in favor of the District in April 2017.
+This case was appealed and argued before the Nebraska Supreme Court in March 2018.
+The Court upheld the 2017 arbitration decision in June 2018.
+Information on litigation with wholesale customers under the 2002 Contracts is included in Note 12.C.